 “For agreeing to travel with me to Brianta.
 I recognize the gesture as a sign of respect for my homeland, for all the Thousand Gods.”

 “My lady!”
 Hal’s voice was falsely hearty, and he startled Rani by seeming to appear from nowhere.
 Even one who did not know him as well as she did would have understood that he was forcing the smile onto his face, pounding bluff good nature into his tone.
-He waved jeweled fingers toward the dais, toward the excited clutch of merchants who fought to outbid themselves on a particularly fine lot of undyed silk.
+He waved jeweled fingers toward the dais and the excited clutch of merchants who fought to outbid themselves on a particularly fine lot of undyed silk.
 “We were honored by your prayer before the auction.”